-Amazon UK’s bursary scheme is aimed at helping young women from less advantaged backgrounds fulfil their ambitions of a career in innovation and technology.
+Amazon offers an annual bursary of £5000 per year to support up to three female UK/EU students for the duration of their undergraduate degree course at Churchill College.
+The bursary scheme is aimed at helping young women from less advantaged backgrounds fulfil their ambitions of a career in innovation and technology.

-As well as supporting female students’ living costs for up to four years, Amazon will also provide mentoring on business skills like CV-building and interview techniques, as well as a potential work placement at Amazon’s local Development Centre.
-Their Cambridge centre supports Amazon innovations such as the development of Alexa, the cloud-based voice service, and Prime Air — a future delivery system designed to deliver parcels by small unmanned aerial vehicles.
+As well as supporting female students’ living costs for up to four years, Amazon also provides mentoring on business skills such as CV-building and interview techniques, as well as a potential work placement at a local Amazon Development Centre.